JELambert/JELambert.github.io/content/posts/publications/index.md

 # Projects and Working Papers
 ## Under Review

-- **Introducing the Commons Synthesis Project: Topics and trends in the study of common-pool resource**
-<br>*with Graham Epstein, Jennifer Joel, and Jacopo Baggio*

 - **The Causes and Consequences of Fisheries Conflict around the Horn of Africa**
 <br>*with Sarah M. Glaser, Colleen Devlin, and Ciera Villegas*